buaiscia/buaiscia.github.io/data/blog/tips/removing-react-imports.md

 We were accustomed to the need of importing React in every. single. file.
 And maybe you are still doing it after the migration.
 I did it, indeed, for a while :D

-That is because this possibility is in the docs, but in a side note with an enigmatic title: ["Introducing the new JSX transform"](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports).
+That is because this possibility is in the docs, but on a side note with an enigmatic title: ["Introducing the new JSX transform"](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports).

 In substance, it creates React as a global so it does not need to import it everywhere.
 How does it work?
 It is quite simple.
 Instead of having: